Armenian genocide recognition: States, regions, provinces, municipalities and parliamentary committees

 Additionally, the City of Ryde adopted a unanimous motion dedicated to the centenary of the Armenian genocide at its Council Meeting on April 14, 2015.
 The motion further calls upon the Government of Australia to recognize and condemn all genocides.
 The City of Willoughby passed a motion recognizing the Armenian genocide on May 11, 2015.
+The City of Parramatta unanimously adopted a motion on recognition of the Armenian genocide on April 21, 2025.